ASKRAJPUT5/JavaScript/README.md

 These are the projects I made while learning JavaScript, change the .txt extension to .js to start using the files and enjoy learning

+Problem Statement for Whale Talk:

+"Take a phrase like ‘turpentine and turtles’ and translate it into its “whale talk” equivalent: ‘UUEEIEEAUUEE’.

+There are a few simple rules for translating text to whale language:

+There are no consonants.
+Only vowels excluding “y”.
+The u‘s and e‘s are extra long, so we must double them in our program.
+Once we have converted text to the whale language, the result is sung slowly, as is a custom in the ocean."

 Thanks
 ASK